What makes working in the Ecosystem Team at Mambu such a unique experience?

 “A low-code engineer in our team needs to focus on solving business problems first.
 We expect integration engineers to be familiar with a wide range of technologies, but technology itself is just a means to an end.
 Low-code engineers work with high-level abstractions.
 The point is to build working solutions to clients’ problems as fast as possible, while ensuring they are secure and technically scalable.”

-Join the Ecosystem Team and apply for a Low-code Integration Engineer position here.
+Want to join the Ecosystem Team and apply for a Low-code Integration Engineer position?
+Coming soon...
+Keep an eye on this page.